AnTulcha/Celbridge/README.md

 ## Spreadsheets and Data Processing

 * View and edit `.xlsx` files using the built-in spreadsheet editor, powered by [SpreadJS](https://developer.mescius.com/spreadjs/docs/overview).
-* Supports most common Excel functionality, including formulas, graph and table generation, images, etc.
+* Supports all common Excel functionality, including formulas, graph and table generation, images, etc.
 * Does not require Excel to be installed on your machine.

 ## Security

+* Celbridge keeps your data local-first and private by default.
-* All files in Celbridge are managed locally on your machine, not in the cloud.
+* All files in Celbridge are managed locally on your machine, not in the cloud (unless you upload them yourself).

 ## Editor Functionality
 * Create, move, drag, drop, copy, and paste files.
-* A code editor based on [Monaco](https://microsoft.github.io/monaco-editor/), the text editor used in VS Code.
+* Celbridge uses [Monaco](https://microsoft.github.io/monaco-editor/), the text editor used in VS Code.
-* Supports all popular programming languages, with features such a syntax highlighting and search and replace.
+* Supports all popular programming languages and text formats, with features such a syntax highlighting, search and replace, formatting, etc.
 * A Markdown document editor with a split-screen preview window.
-* Support for images and other media in Markdown preview windows.
+* Built-in support for viewing PDFs, images, audio and other media.

-## Web Integration
+## Web App Integration

-* `.web` files allow you to open any web page as a tabbed document.
+* `.webapp` files allow you to open any web page as a tabbed document.
+* Provides quick access to the web applications you regularly use (e.g. dashboards, support portals, docs, etc).
-* Quickly tab back to web pages using bookmark-like functionality.
+* Quickly navigate back to web pages using bookmark-like functionality (no more searching through open tabs).

 ## Planned Features

-* A simple visual scripting language that transpiles to Python script.
+* Intergated user community forum, based on [Discourse](https://discourse.org/).
+* Privacy-first AI: bring your own model (BYOM), run LLMs locally, keep control of your data.
-* An extension system and package manager to allow the user community to add custom functionality.
+* A Python-based extension system and package manager to allow the community to add custom functionality.

 # Getting Started